 1.5 Customers

 The NDTC Laboratory provides a national drug analysis service to the HSE Addiction Services, General Practitioners, Hospitals (general, psychiatric and maternity), Juvenile Detention Centres, Voluntary Organisations, and the Dublin Drug Court Service.
 A customer database is in place and new clinics/centres can become registered as customers by contacting the laboratory to request a customer set-up form (AF21) Users must be registered before sending samples to the laboratory for testing.
-Users of the laboratory service should ensure that their contact details i.e. name, address, telephone number, email remain up-to-date.
+Users of the laboratory service should ensure that their contact details i.e., name, address, telephone number, email remain up to date.
 Any changes should be notified in writing, as soon as possible to the laboratory.

 1.6 Customer Satisfaction, Comments and Complaints

 The goal of the NDTC laboratory is to ensure that our users receive accurate, reliable, meaningful and timely laboratory results.
 If customers encounter any problems with the service, or have suggestions for service improvement, please contact the laboratory using any of the contact details above.
-The laboratory conducts annual customer satisfaction surveys; however customers may be surveyed more frequently in response to the implementation of major laboratory changes, or identification of non-conformities or complaints.
-The investigation of complaints shall be carried out confidentially and reviewed and approved by persons not involved in the subject of the complaint in question.
+The laboratory conducts annual customer satisfaction surveys; however, customers may be surveyed more frequently in response to the implementation of major laboratory changes, or identification of non-conformities or complaints.
+The investigation of complaints shall be carried out confidentially, reviewed, and approved by persons not involved in the subject of the complaint in question.

 2.0 REQUESTING LABORATORY TESTS